joeyvigil/squeakincgames/GBrules.md

 Player turn consists of the following:

-1. Gain Talents equal to the income tracker
+1. Gain/pay Talents equal to the income tracker
 2. Play a card from your hand at take its action, place that card in your personal discard
    - Loan: Trade income for Talents
    - Production: Produce resources